jjenkov/pde-pdl-specification/pde-specification.md

 Typically, comments would come from a Polymorph Data Language (PDL) file that was converted to Polymorph Data Encoding (PDE).
 The comments in that PDL file could then be retained in the PDE file (if desired).

 For now, there is no explicitly defined encoding for comments.

 I am still contemplating whether comments should be implemented via metadata fields, or via extension fields.
+I am leaning towards metadata fields for now - as comments are not really "data" but more "metadata".

+Similarly, metadata fields could be used to contain "white space" from PDL files - in case exact white space formatting from the PDL file was to be preserved within a PDE file ( - but do we really need that? ... for development purposes perhaps? )

 I do not think comments should be allowed to use the core type code numeric value space from 0 to 255.
 I would prefer to reserve those for more commonly transferred data types.